ManhTrinhNguyen/Kubernetes/README.md

   # Routing rules
   spec:
     rules:
-      # The main address or all the requests to this host must be foward to a internal Service
+      // The main address or all the requests to this host must be foward to a internal Service
+      # This should be a valid domain address
+      # Should map domain name to IP address which is the entrypoint
       - host: myapp.com
         # This http is Incoming request get forward to internal-service
         http: